 6. “Feel Nothing” by The Plot In You

 The title of this one should give you a good idea of what to expect lyrically.
 The Plot In You generally makes heavier metalcore that’s contrasted by Landon Tewers ultra melodic singing.
 This one’s a super catchy tune that might send chills up your spine.
 The intro heading up the crescendo into the drop really sends the message home.

-The Plot In You has an album coming out in early 2018 that you should keep an eye out for.
-They have proved time and time again that they’re here to make a statement.
+The Plot In You have proved time and time again that they’re here to make a statement.
 Landon Tewers is the mastermind behind this machine and is extremely talented in a variety of genres.
 “Feel Nothing” will leave you feeling something more than nothing.